 Research Design

 The researcher adopted a descriptive survey design.
-This type of design creates a platform for the researcher to make full description of the causes, effects and extent of the effects caused by the variables.
+This type of design creates a plat form the researcher to make full description of the causes, effect and extent of the effect caused by the variables.

 Area of the Study